 Survivors of one of the shipwrecks are still being housed at the Lampedusa centre as they are witnesses in the criminal investigation into the shipwreck.

-Out of the total of 200 migrants at the centre, 100 were flown out to the Italian mainland on Tuesday and another group was to be transferred later in the day.
+Out of the total of 200 migrants at the centre, 100 were flown out to the Italian mainland and another group was to be transferred later in the day.

 Khalid Chaouki, a deputy from the centre-left Democratic Party, has staged a protest at the centre and says he intends to stay until all the migrants -- including the shipwreck survivors -- have been given better housing in other parts of Italy.